 The presence of termites is an omen of serious damage in your home.
 Termites eat wood for food, not just to nest in.
 They require moisture from soil and soft rotten wood and can tunnel hundreds of feet to find new food sources, like the wood in your house.

-They feed on cellulose-based material, including wood, books, boxes, furniture and drywall.
+They feed on cellulose-based material, including wood, books, boxes, furniture, plants and drywall.
+They can create nests inside the walls of a home, where they can cause a large amount of damage.
+They’ll mainly enter through these structural points of the home and forage building materials, insulation, and furniture for food.
 Termite colonies work 24 hours a day, and infestations can go undiscovered until serious damage is done.

 Are You In A Termite Zone?